 I finished reading Encyclopedia Britannica in the third grade, mostly skipping anything that wasn’t naturalistic.
 I was also asking teachers about the physical structure of light, because the books I was reading didn’t seem to know.
 In the fifth grade I was losing teachers over galactic orbital dynamics.
 I left grade school knowing more about the structure of the universe than the staff did, collectively.
 That started to make me keen on teachers not being able to help me with my education so we mostly talked about what they wanted to talk about in middle school.
 California had me take an IQ test or something similar in 6th grade.
 They didn’t release the results, but I had more important things to consider than 6th grade class/homework too.
 So, while being yelled at for being the worst student in the class, I learned I ranked first in the Bay Area and third in the state.
 I remember that test.
 I remember being wholly lost on the vocabulary section; might as well been written in Cuneiform.
 They were testing literary language.
 I didn’t actually read the novels assigned so my literary reading level was pathetic.
 I was, however, reading at post-doc levels in scientific literature at the time.
 I was the star pupil in the Young Astronauts Program.
 That was fun.
 Better than GATE (Gifted And Talented Education); GATE was no such thing, but it did get me out of the boring class long enough to toy with geometry for a little while.
 Growing up in Silicon Valley certainly had its benefits!
 NASA Ames Research Center was right in my backyard.
 I flew the Space Shuttle simulator thanks to the Young Astronauts Program; the ‘real’ one, the one astronauts were trained on.
 I toured that entire facility a number of times.
 I’ve been in their Wind Tunnel, walked through the main body of it.
 I got to fly a helicopter simulator with VR goggles when NASA was among the few who could afford VR at the time.
 Modern graphics would smoke what I saw, but the tech was equivalent to high end offerings today.
 Later I got a private tour of Stanford’s Linear Accelerator, thanks to geeks recognizing geeks.

 In high school I went through every physics book I could find, at least once.
 Then I would venture to main library branches and universities to find more.
 I was an expert on Big Bang theory.
 Not sure If I was an expert on Relativity at the time, but I was getting close.
 I was up to date on quantum mechanics.
 I was also researching and subsequently had a graduate level awareness of how humanity’s scientific knowledge developed throughout the ages; I thoroughly understood not just the state of modern science, but also how it got there (that would come in handy when I found myself needing to backtrack to legitimately firm foundations).
 About the time I got out of high school I came across a volume titled “The Big Bang Never Happened” by Eric J Lerner, and my life was changed again.
 I have an insatiable curiosity and bear the mark of a true scientist: one who adheres exclusively to the properties of the universe, irrespective of what humans think, as they hold no authority in this realm.
 I was well aware there were issues within Big Bang Theory because ALL of my heroes taught me about BBT my entire life; I was an adherent.
 I must have spent 20 minutes pawing through that volume.
 I didn’t expect it to contain actual science by the look of the title, but he seemed to talking science, and seemingly making decent arguments.
 I found it worth hearing him out.
 Truth be known I bought the book with the intention of refuting his ridiculous notion, but he never gave me that opportunity; his science won.
 I didn’t trust him on anything.
-Took me forever to get through that book because I would constantly find myself researching something he said. …and he’s knows exactly what he’s taking about; I independently confirmed his stance as I went.
-I finished that book as an adherent of Plasma Cosmology.
+Took me forever to get through that book because I would constantly find myself researching something he said.
+We didn’t agree on every detail but I finished that book as an adherent of Plasma Cosmology.
 He’s right about that by the way: the Big Bang Never Happened! -the properties of the universe are very clear about that.
 The truth is modern physics is scarcely more sophisticated than platomic spheres and their epicycles.
 It is patchy, sketchy, willfully ignorant, demonstrably wrong, and would never build a universe akin to our own operating within those parameters.

 At last check I was a few classes away from an associates degree in Science, Engineering, and Math from De Anza College in Cupertino, CA. They hired me to tutor mathematics to my fellow students, mostly because I had a tendency to lead the grading curve of every math class I ever attended.
 My tutees loved me.
 They averaged a 2 point increase in grade with my help.
 I can see the structures represented in the math so it was very easy for me to figure out where their disconnect was and then throw it at them every which way till they got it, often developing my own equations and approaches for them to work.
 That didn’t last long though.
 I thought ‘university’ was my promised land.
 It was supposed to be where I would find instructors as well educated in science as I was.
 Come to learn I was more or less looking for a PhD program, as a freshman.
 Between the politics of higher education, the fact I already stood against prevailing physics, and the adventurous spirit I displayed when I was 5 only got worse as I aged, I chose to continue my education independently, as I had done all along.
 So I took my science books into wilderness and studied physics from mother nature herself, with the guidance of Giants, of course.
 Falling even deeper in love with the natural world as I earned my ‘expedition-grade adventure-trekker’ stripes is what prompted me to research and ultimately initiate NATURE and Way of the Cosmos.
 John Muir, the “Into the Wild” guy, and I have a lot in common when it comes to outdoor experience.